confidentjohn/spotify-smart-playlists/README.md

 - Play history (`plays` table) is never deleted, even if tracks are removed from library
 - Materialized views are refreshed regularly to optimize queries
 - Playlist update scripts rely on `playlist_mappings` for Spotify playlist IDs
-- Playlists are only removed if deleted directly in Spotify and detected during sync; no playlist deletions occur via the web UI
+-- Playlists are only removed if deleted directly in Spotify and detected during sync; no playlist deletions occur via the web UI
+- Playlists can no longer be deleted via the web UI; they are removed from the database only when deleted in Spotify
+- The web UI manages playlist creation and stores metadata in `playlist_mappings`
+- Playlist `rules` are stored as a `jsonb` field in the database and used for dynamic sync logic

 ---